 Still, I do have to admit that even average service is still better than some of the reasonably poor efforts put forth by other providers (GreenGeeks spring immediately to mind), and for that reason I’m going to give HostGator a decent score on the customer service front.

+Throughout my hostgator review I’ve tried to outline both the advantages and disadvantages from my personal experience.
 With the additional cost of a domain name putting HostGator’s already relatively high hosting fees at the top end of the scale, this isn’t necessarily a company I’d recommend for those looking to build small, simple websites on a budget.

 Rather, I find that HostGator are far better suited to those who will benefit from features such as enhanced performance, free SSL use and low-cost dedicated IPs to build powerful, dynamic online stores and other large (in terms of file size, traffic levels, or both) web projects.